 First two hours free for all vehicles.
 Further information is not available, pleaseif you know.

 Heart of Scotland was originally known as Harthill.
 It was the first service area in Scotland when it opened in 1971 (which was announced on a plaque in the hallway), and its design was modelled closely on the existing English service stations at the time, which was quickly found to be far too large for the actual demand.
 The motorway here was short and used mainly by commuters/

 Heart of Scotland is the only services between Glasgow and Edinburgh, and for this reason it doubles-up as a long-distance bus interchange.
 The services are one of only two in Scotland which are not marked as a recommended truckstop.

-When Roadchef took over they rebuilt it in 1987, but it went on to become one of the dirtiest sites in the country.
+After Roadchef, keen to expand their business with new sites, took over they replaced it with a smaller building in 1987, but held back by low custom and their own lack of investment, it went on to become one of the dirtiest sites in the country.

 In 2006, it was decided that the best move would be to spend £4.1 million completely rebuilding it, giving it a new operator and name in the process.